-Exactly what counts as misinformation has become politically contested, and is an active front in the ongoing culture wars.
-Many factual claims are embedded in contextual spin that may invite misinterpretation without actually making a factual claim.
+Exactly what counts as misinformation has become politically contested and is an active front in the ongoing culture wars.
+Many seemingly factual claims are in fact contextual spin that may invite misinterpretation without actually making any factual claims.
 Even with factual claims, only limited evidence may be available.
 Not everyone may agree, given the available evidence, whether the claim is true or false.